September 2018 Paranal Service Mode User Satisfaction Survey

 The ESO Service Mode Questionnaire is always available on-line for users to fill in but the usual rate of return is less than 2 per month.
 However, experience shows that a targeted campaign focused on a single (in this case Phase 2 related) aspect results in many more survey completions.

-In September 2017, we again took this approach, and asked Principal Investigators (PIs) of Service Mode runs scheduled for Paranal in Periods 99 and/or 1001 (plus their then-active Phase 2 delegates) to complete the survey by a fixed deadline.
-We thus solicited a response from 504 PIs and their then-active Phase 2 delegates (143 individuals).
-Because of overlap this amounts to a total of 580 individuals which were contacted via e-mail.
+In September 2018, we again took this approach, and asked Principal Investigators (PIs) of Service Mode runs scheduled for Paranal in Periods 101 and/or 1021 (plus their then-active Phase 2 delegates) to complete the survey by a fixed deadline.
+We thus solicited a response from 512 PIs and their then-active Phase 2 delegates (178 individuals).
+Because of overlap this amounts to a total of 616 individuals who were contacted via e-mail.
 A deadline was set for two weeks from the date of contact.

-A total of 177 responses were received by the deadline, at which time the deadline was extended for an additional week.
-After that additional week the number of submissions had risen to a total of 194 (some 13 of which were not fully complete), representing a 33.4% response rate (see the figure below).
+A total of 185 responses were received by the deadline (some 32 of which were not fully complete), representing a 24.8% response rate (see the figure below).
 Here we note that as of 2017 we have slightly refined handling of incomplete responses.

 Interactive Figure Features